 If the vendor has their own contract that they provide to you:

 In some cases a vendor will have their own contract that they provide to you.
-Depending on the nature of their contract the University may agree to use their contract or they may require a University created contract.
+Depending on the nature of their contract the University may agree to use their contract or they may require a University created contract instead of or in addition to the vendor created contract.
 We can coordinate this information directly with the vendor if this is the case.
 Please note that these contract negotiations can often take longer than a month to complete so please plan accordingly.

 - If they have never been paid by the university before, have them also complete the Vendor Application Form for external vendors.